Milchevskiy/protein-encoding-projects/README.md

 A model of discrimination is built step-by-step.
 Specifically, at each step all variables are reviewed and evaluated to determine which one will contribute most to the discrimination between groups.
 Archeve sda.zip contain c++ program text, and test data files.

-Files ex.dat ex.names are required for program testing For derain read README.md from sda.zip
+Files ex.dat ex.names are required for program testing

+For detain read README.md from sda.zip